catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

         - to include the line number also: `export PS4='$LINENO + '`
  - extra messages to display the content of variables

-For really heavy-duty debugger, opensource projects like "Bash Debugger" exist.
+For really heavy-duty debugging, opensource projects like "Bash Debugger" exist.

-*Note: design (and programming) is a funciton of time.
+*Note: design (and programming) is a function of time.
 Given little time, you design (code) something quick and dirty.
 Given abundent time, you design (code) something complicated.*

 *Resources*